tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 In this task, you will create a new migration project for the WorldWideImporters database.

-1. After the Azure Database Migration Service is created, navigate to it in the [Azure portal](https://portal.azure.com).
+1. After the Azure Database Migration Service is created, navigate to it in the [Azure portal](https://portal.azure.com)

-2. On the Azure Database Migration Service blade, select **+New Migration Project**.
+2. On the Azure Database Migration Service blade, select **+New Migration Project**

     ![On the Azure Database Migration Service blade, +New Migration Project is highlighted in the toolbar.](media/dms-add-new-migration-project.png "Azure Database Migration Service New Project")